Universal algorithm for transforming Hamiltonian eigenvalues: Task: Universal Hamiltonian Eigenvalue Transformation (UHET)

 As mentioned previously, transforming Hamiltonians has applications ranging from condensed matter physics to quantum information processing.
-In many situations considered, at least a classical description of the initial seed Hamiltonian is known, e.g., in algorithms based upon QSVT.
-However, from a physics perspective, this scenario is not always the case; for instance, one may have access to a time-evolving many-body system without knowing any description of the dynamics \emph{a priori}.
-Our setting of \emph{universal} Hamiltonian transformations allows such scenarios: the classical description of the input Hamiltonian $H$ can be completely unknown, as long as its (positive and negative time) dynamics $e^{\pm iH\tau}$ is accessible.
+In many situations considered, a classical description of the initial seed Hamiltonian is known or at least access to a block encoding of it is given, e.g., in algorithms based upon QSVT~\cite{gilyen2019quantum,low2019hamiltonian,martyn2021grand}.
+However, from a physics perspective, this scenario is not always justified; for instance, one may have access to a time-evolving many-body system without knowing any description of the dynamics \emph{a priori}.
+Our setting of \emph{universal} Hamiltonian transformations allows such scenarios: the classical description of the input Hamiltonian $H$ can be completely unknown, as long as its (positive- and negative-time) dynamics $e^{\pm iH\tau}$ is accessible.
+See the \textbf{Supplemental Material (SM)}, App.~\ref{app::prelim} for details and preliminary definitions.

 Throughout the remainder of this article, we will present various methods to achieve UHET.
 At their core, all such methods make use of classical randomness to simulate the desired dynamics by sampling many rounds of evolution; being approximate, one must therefore take the iteration number $N$ sufficiently large to ensure a desired accuracy $\epsilon >0$.
+In order to assess the performance of these algorithms, we will employ two related figures of merit.
+The first we denote \emph{time complexity}, which is defined in terms of the gate depth of the circuit that implements the algorithm when decomposed into single qubit and $\texttt{CNOT}$ gates, \emph{not} counting the calls to unknown dynamics $e^{\pm iH\tau}$ used as oracles.
+The second quantifier is the \emph{total evolution time}, which refers to the sum of the absolute values $|\tau|$ of the evolution times $\tau$ of the Hamiltonian dynamics $e^{-iH\tau}$ used throughout the algorithm.

 To quantify said error in any such scheme, we make use of the following distance measures.
 First, note that simulating any Hamiltonian dynamics for a specified amount of time (ideally) leads to a unitary operation.
-Thus, we consider the situation where one attempts to simulate such a unitary operation $\mathcal{U}:\mathcal{L}(\mathcal{H})\to \mathcal{L}(\mathcal{H})$ by a random protocol $\sum_jp_j\mathcal{F}_j$ where the index $j$ is chosen with a probability $p_j$ and $\mathcal{F}_j:\mathcal{L}(\mathcal{H})\to \mathcal{L}(\mathcal{H})$ is the corresponding quantum operation.
+Thus, we consider the situation where one attempts to simulate such a unitary operation $\mathcal{U}:\mathcal{L}(\mathcal{H})\to \mathcal{L}(\mathcal{H})$ by a random protocol $\sum_jp_j\mathcal{F}_j$, where the index $j$ is chosen with a probability $p_j$ and $\mathcal{F}_j:\mathcal{L}(\mathcal{H})\to \mathcal{L}(\mathcal{H})$ is the corresponding quantum operation.
 If the input state to said dynamics is not fixed (i.e., remains arbitrary), then we use the following error measure for the quantum operation:

 Here, $\mathcal{I}$ represents the identity channel, $\mathcal{H}^\prime$ is an auxiliary Hilbert space of arbitrary dimension and $\| \cdot \|_1$ denotes the 1-norm.
 If, on the other hand, the input state is specified to be some known $\ket{\psi}\in \mathcal{H}$, then the accuracy of any protocol can be determined by comparing the post-transformation state with the ideal case, and hence we use the following error measure for quantum states: